hhd-dev/hhd-ui/README.md

 The decky plugin uses the token as well, by reading it with your user priviledges.
 Both of these precautions can be disabled, so you can configure your device from outside of it by opening port 5335 and finding its ip (`ip addr`).

-> The HTTP API of Handheld Daemon has not been independently audited
-> and it is not run using a production web server.
-Do not disable limit to localhost
-> outside trusted networks.

 You can not use configure your device from outside of it using https://hhd.dev due to a security policy called Mixed Content Serving.